case study

 The challenge

-Hyster-Yale Group is a global forklift manufacturer.
-They go to market through a dealer network, in partnership with a major accounts team—with approximately 350 dealer locations in North America.
-From an aftersales perspective, Hyster-Yale maintains parts distribution for up to 10 years after the last production date of a given lift truck.
-What’s more, they extend the support of highly serviceable parts for as long as it’s practical—in many cases, over 50 years.
+From an after sales perspective, Hyster-Yale maintains parts distribution for up to 20 years after the last production date of a given lift truck.
+And they extend the support of highly serviceable parts for as long as it’s practical—in many cases, over 50 years.

 Hyster-Yale Group has 21 manufacturing operations in 12 countries, and over 1 million total SKUs in North America alone with 300,000 active parts and 90,000 warehoused.
 They needed a digital ecosystem that could accommodate the growing needs of its customers and dealers.